grossen/eduantech.docpad/src/render/posts/2013/06/the-switch-to-docpad.html.md

 I am using Markdown to write my posts.
 Using [CoffeeKup][3] and [Eco][4] as templating languages and [CoffeeScript][5] for the JavaScript logic.

-Also now my website is being hosted by my good friend's server, so that's nice.
-It's being hosted by [Realiseweb](http://realiseweb.nl), [Daniel Voogsgerd's](https://github.com/DanielVoogsgerd) company.
+Also, now my website is being hosted by GitHub Pages, so that's cool.

 That is all.
 Hope you like the changes. :)